haukex/raspinotes/BaseInstall.md

 		   desired size, e.g. 16GB, and then create a new ext4 partition covering the rest of the space on the SD card, label it e.g. `data`

-		3. After booting, create an `/etc/fstab` entry, you can get the ID via `lsblk -o PARTUUID /dev/disk/by-label/data`.
-The entry might look like:
-		   `PARTUUID=9730496b-03  /data  ext4  defaults,noatime  0  2`
-		   where you should also do `sudo mkdir -v /data`.
-Then reboot.
-		   *Note:* Depending on the data being written, you may also want to add `sync` to the mount options for a little bit more protection against sudden power offs (make sure you understand the implications of this depending on the type of flash memory you're using).

-		4. `sudo mkdir -v /data/pi`, `sudo chown pi:pi /data/pi`, and `ln -svnf /data/pi /home/pi/data`
+		3. The rest of the prodecure after booting is covered below.

-		5. Note there is no point in setting up the "unattended upgrades" below, you'll have to do updates manually.
-Also, while `fail2ban` (below) will still generally work if the system isn't rebooted too often, note its data will *not* be persisted across reboots unless all of it (including the logs it uses) is placed on the `/data` partition.
+		   **Note** there is no point in setting up the "unattended upgrades" below, you'll have to do updates manually.
+Also, while `fail2ban` (below) will still generally work if the system isn't rebooted too often, note its data will *not* be persisted across reboots unless all of it (including the logs it uses) is placed on the `/data` partition - this is not (yet) covered in these instructions.

-		6. If setting up `postfix` and `alpine`, do this afterwards:

-				sudo mkdir -v /data/spool
-				sudo systemctl stop postfix
-				ls -l /var/spool/mail  # => should normally be a symlink to ../mail !
-				sudo mv -v /var/mail /data/spool/mail
-				sudo mv -v /var/spool/postfix /data/spool/postfix
-				sudo ln -svf /data/spool/mail /var/
-				sudo ln -svf /data/spool/mail /var/spool/
-				sudo ln -svf /data/spool/postfix /var/spool/
-				sudo systemctl start postfix
-				mv -v ~/mail /data/pi
-				ln -svf /data/pi/mail ~

-		7. Later, after completing the install, you can enable the "Overlay File System" in the "Performance Options" of `raspi-config`.
-Remember that if making changes that need to persist across reboots, you'll need to disable and re-enable this option, rebooting each time.

 	3. Boot the Pi and log in with ssh user `pi`; you can make the login with this username automatic by putting the following in `~/.ssh/config` on your local machine: